 A lot of these services also offer to submit you to hundreds or thousands of directories.
 Not only will almost all of these directories never send a single qualified visitor, but getting links from them can hurt your ability to rank in the real search engines.

 Are you also planning to purchase those add-on free for all (FFA) links?
 You might as well light any chance you have of ever ranking in Google on fire and walk away now.

 Still nervous Google or Bing might not find your website?

 You don’t need to, but you can directly submit a website to Google here (which essentially amounts to making a Webmaster Tools account).
 And you can directly submit a website to Bing here.
 Yahoo is powered by Bing, so submitting to Bing is the same as submitting a website to Yahoo.
 AOL is powered by Google.
 Ask.com is irrelevant (sorry Ask).

-No other search engine crappy search engine submit services claim to submit you to matters – at all.
+No other search engine these crappy search engine submission services claim to submit you to matters – at all.
 Seriously.

 So do yourself a favor and avoid these services like the plague.